kicksent/kicksent.github.io/_posts/2022-03-05-why-crypto-users-should-withdraw.md

 title: The great withdrawal
 ---

+# The great withdrawal

 <!-- PROMISE of value -->

 At the end of this post, you will know why you should withdraw your cryptocurrency from exchanges.

-This morning I read this [article](https://blog.nano.org/why-you-should-take-your-nano-off-exchanges-for-yourself-the-network-and-nanos-value-b1890b01136c) about nano.
-(Nano is a currency I have owned since 2017 and the community on reddit is nice to I read the subreddit from time to time to learn.)
+This morning I read this [article](https://blog.nano.org/why-you-should-take-your-nano-off-exchanges-for-yourself-the-network-and-nanos-value-b1890b01136c) about nano($XNO).
 The article has some good points about why to withdraw nano from exchanges.
 However, these arguments can be made for **any cryptocurrency**.
 But that's not what I want to talk about today.

-The main point I want you to think about is the following:
+The main point I want to focus on today is this:

 ## Withdraw your cryptocurrencies from exchanges!